timbertson/pea/README.rst

 pea - The tiniest green vegetable.
 -------------------------------------

 **pea** is a minimal BDD framework for python, in the style of ruby's `cucumber`_ and python's `lettuce`_.
-It aims to help you write the same kind of tests - but in striahgt-up python code, without all the parsing and indirection and other hoops to jump through.
+It aims to help you write the same kind of tests - but in straight-up python code, without all the parsing and indirection and other hoops to jump through.
 It's a lot like ruby's `coulda`_.

 Benefits of cucumber-style testing include:

 - You write your tests in clear, english language without inline code
 - Your tests are human-readable, and hopefully human-editable
 - You can re-use steps with confidence, because they all do exactly what they say on the tin

 Benefits of ``pea`` over ``lettuce``, ``cucumber``, etc:

 - It's a really trivial library (thus the name).
 It doesn't do very much, so it probably doesn't have many bugs
 - Your features are just python code:
    - No "BDD language parser" needed
    - No regular expressions
    - Stack traces make sense
    - Syntax highlighting
    - You can use `ctags`_ to jump between test & implementation, as well as for method completion
    - Managing and renaming functions is much easier than managing regexes
    - You can use whatever abstractions you like
    - You can use rich python objects as arguments, instead of parsing strings
 - It doesn't need its own test runner; so you can just use `nose`_ to run it alongside your unit tests

 So how do I use it?